-I love this gentle little "machine" of a song (in fact I'm writing an entire book of such mechanical songs).
+I love this gentle little "machine" of a song (in fact I'm writing an entire book of such songs).
 In the musical, the Teachers' Commune (in St. Louis) sang this peaceful song before eating lunch.
 But it was a peace before a storm because moments later they would learn that Twimfina had run off to be with her pen-pal boyfriend in Enemia.

 It is written in 3-part harmony for Upper, Middle, and Lower voices.
 If the tenors sing the middle voice with the altos, they should read the notes as if they were written in tenor clef and sing in that comfortable range.
-This slow song just floats in the air.